Alternate title: JS dev shocked to learn Rust is indeed a low-level language

 All the features I’m talking about may exist in other languages or in the languages I think I know very well, but unaware of.
 I’d love to know them, so feel free to contact me @SimHoZebs about it.

 Oh, and the error messages.
-You can’t change how languages work, but you sure as hell can make error messages as readable as Rust does.
 Rust compiler doesn’t just tell you what and where the error is - it tells you what you might want to do to fix it too.
 Why can’t we have this for every language?

 Result<T>